joffrey-bion/livedoc/README.md

 [![Build Status](https://travis-ci.org/joffrey-bion/livedoc.svg?branch=master)](https://travis-ci.org/joffrey-bion/livedoc)
 [![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg)](https://github.com/joffrey-bion/fx-gson/blob/master/LICENSE)

-[Livedoc](https://joffrey-bion.github.io/livedoc) is an annotation-based documentation generator for REST and websocket services, inspired by the [JSONDoc](http://jsondoc.org) project.
+[Livedoc](https://joffrey-bion.github.io/livedoc) is a documentation generator for REST and websocket services, inspired by the [JSONDoc](http://jsondoc.org) project.

+Livedoc's main aim is to allow the generation of a complete documentation with as little extra effort as possible.
+In particular, using Livedoc annotations should be a last resort to override a piece of documentation that does not match the user's needs.

 ## How does it work?